 What is the Recovery Time for a Neck Lift?

 Aftercare instructions include avoiding strenuous activities for at least three weeks, staying hydrated, and eating nutritious foods.
+Wearing a compression garment may also be recommended to help reduce swelling and support healing.
 At Kensington Medical a full aftercare list will be provided to ensure you are on a great road to recovery.

 The Cost of a Neck Lift in the UK

 The lift cost of a neck lift can vary significantly depending on the procedure’s complexity and the patient’s specific medical needs.
-A full neck lift, which is often combined with other surgical enhancements and typically requires a general anaesthetic, starts at £7,650.
+The final price of a neck lift depends on factors such as the surgeon's experience, surgeon's expertise, and surgeon's reputation, as these can influence both the quality and cost of the surgery.
+Costs in London tend to be higher due to the location and the premium services offered.
+A full neck lift, which is often combined with other surgical enhancements and typically requires general anaesthesia, starts at £8,500.

 Considering a Neck Lift in the UK?